21 Easy Front House Landscape Ideas for Curb Appeal

 Give them plenty of room to grow happily, and play around with mixing various heights – taller ones at the rear and shorter ones in the front – for a cool, multi-dimensional style that catches the eye.

-Add a Trellis with Climbing Vines
+Install a Trellis for Climbing Vines

-Add a Trellis with Climbing Vines
+Install a Trellis for Climbing Vines

 You can instantly elevate your curb appeal by adding a trellis with climbing vines.
 This simple structure not only brings height and dimension to your landscape but also offers a natural, enchanting aesthetic.